 Some of the other local attractions include water parks, hiking, golfing, and explore the surrounding mountain region.

 Address: 430 East Main Street, Lava Hot Springs, ID 83246

 The Silverwood Theme Park transformed from a tiny local park into a major tourist attraction in Northern Idaho.
-The park opened in 1988 in Athol, Idaho, a short distance away from Coeur d’Alene.
-It’s the largest theme park in the Northwest region.
-It’s also the northernmost theme park in the US.
+The park was opened in 1988 in Athol, Idaho, a short distance away from Coeur d'Alene.
+It's the largest theme park in the Northwest region.

 Silverwood Theme Park covers hundreds of acres, featuring 70 rides.
 It has six roller coasters – some of the popular rides are Tremors, Aftershock, and Corkscrew.
 Other rides include a Ferris Wheel, kid's rides, bumper boats, and even rides for pets.

 The park also has various shows and other attractions for visitors to enjoy.
 The most popular season event is Scarewood, held during October.
 Scarewood includes Halloween thematic mazes, scare zones, and other attractions.

 Adjacent to Silverwood Theme Park is the Boulder Beach Water Park, operated by the same company.
 Visitors who purchase admission to Silverwood have the water park admission included.
 It's the largest water park in the Northwest region.

 Silverwood Theme Park is open every year from May to October.